2017 Suzuki GSX-R1000R 0-60 mph in 3.06 seconds

-Suzuki’s GSX-R1000 had best-in class engine right from its first release back in 2001.
-It made the most power while also being the strongest everywhere for some quit epic roll-on engine performance.
+Suzuki’s GSX-R1000 had a best-in-class engine right from its first release back in 2001.
+It made the most power while also being the strongest everywhere for some quite epic roll-on engine performance.

 With the engines’ ongoing revisions, it kept its lead for several years up until the K5 variant which was pretty much the pinnacle up to that point in time.
 The K5 GSX-R1000 engine then and still to this day is considered one of the best engines ever made.